rocklobster42195/rocklobster42195/README.md

 ### Passion: Endurance
 I am a passionate **endurance athlete**.
 Whether it's a long run or a challenging ride, I love the grit it takes to go the distance.
 I bring this same "endurance mindset" to my coding projects – I don't stop until the logic works.

-### A Note on my Code...
-Programming is my hobby and my way of solving problems.
-> **⚠️ Please be merciful:** I am a self-taught hobbyist, not a professional software engineer.
-My code is built on curiosity and a lot of "trial and error."
-I’m learning in public, so if you see room for improvement, I’m always open to constructive feedback!